bramses/bramses-highly-opinionated-vault-2023/README.md

 ### Metcalfe's Law

 **Metcalfe's Law** is a concept that says that the value of a network is the square of the number of nodes in the network.

-In the parlance of Zettelkasten, the more connected notes you have, the higher the value of the overall system.
+In the parlance of Zettelkasten, **the more connected notes you have, the higher the value of the overall system.**

-Processing notes from Readwise and Daily Notes will automatically put you into Metcalfe Law category, over a long period of time.
-The goal is to keep showing up, and to keep expanding your network whenever possible.
+Processing notes from Readwise and Daily Notes will automatically put you into Metcalfe Law category, over a long period of time. **The goal is to keep showing up, and to keep expanding your network whenever possible.**

+Related Philosophies:
+- Digital Garden
+- Progressive Summarization

 ### Atticus Finch is the Same in the House as He is on the Public Streets